SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "preserv*" OR "support*" OR "ensur*"
       )
       NEAR/5
-        ("management" OR "conservation" OR "protection" OR "restoration" OR "sustainable") )
+        ("management" OR "conservation" OR "protection" OR "restoration" OR "rehabilitation" OR "sustainable") )
   )
   NEAR/15